mattgaidica/textract/README.md

 * [amatch](https://github.com/flori/amatch)

 ## Using the client
-The included `client.rb` file is a simple way to test the class using the `simple.txt` example.
-To run all of the methods, simple use the following in the terminal:
+The included `client.rb` file is a simple way to test the class using the `simple.txt` file as the text source.
+To run all of the methods, simply use the following in the terminal.

 ```shell
 ruby client.rb
 ```

 This should provide you with a nice color-enhanced view of the core methods of the textract class.
-You can explicitly call any of the methods through the client by specifying the method name within the terminal.
+You can explicitly call any of the methods through the client by specifying the method name within the command.

 ```shell
 ruby client.rb get_emails get_people